Simcha Zissel Ziv: Early life

 Simcha Zissel Ziv was born as Simcha Mordechai Ziskind Broida in 1824 in Kelmė.
 His father, Yisroel, belonged to the well-known Lithuanian Braude family.
 His mother, Chaya, was a descendant of Zvi Ashkenazi, "the Chacham Tzvi".
 Chaya's family name was Ziv, and her son took on his mother's family name when he moved to Grobin in 1880.

-Ziv married Sara Leah, the daughter of Mordechai of Vidzh, a small town near Kelm.
-Following his marriage he travelled to Kovno, where he studied under his foremost mentor, Yisrael Salanter, the founder of the Musar movement, at the Nevyozer Kloiz.
+Ziv married Sara Leah, the daughter of Mordechai of Vidzh, a small town near Kelmė.
+Following his marriage he travelled to Kaunas, where he studied under his foremost mentor, Yisrael Salanter, the founder of the Musar movement, at the Nevyozer Kloiz.
 Among the other outstanding students were Yitzchak Blazer, and Naftali Amsterdam.
 Ziv established himself as one of Salanter’s closest disciples and Ziv devoted his life to furthering Salanter’s teachings.

 During this time, Salanter sent Ziv to Zhagory, to strengthen the Beis HaMusar (Musar study house), which had been established there.
 He also delivered lectures in the town of Kretinga.

 At the time, Kalman Zev Wissotzky (who later became famous as a tea magnate) was another of Salanter’s students living in Zhagory.
 Wissotzky had studied in the Volozhin Yeshiva and had become very wealthy and had many connections within government circles.
 He was a great supporter and benefactor of many Jewish causes.
 When Wissotsky decided to move to Moscow, Salanter instructed Ziv to accompany him, out of concern that the move to Moscow might have a negative effect on Wissotzky’s spirituality.
 Ziv then moved to Moscow, where he lived for two years.

 Following his time in Moscow, Ziv moved to St. Petersburg, then the largest city in Czarist Russia.
 After spending almost a year there, the communal leaders brought Ziv a signed document appointing him as their Rabbi.
-He was unwilling to accept the position, however, and proposed that his friend from the yeshiva in Kovno – Yitzchak Blazer – be appointed to the position.
+He was unwilling to accept the position, however, and proposed that his friend from the yeshiva in Kaunas – Yitzchak Blazer – be appointed to the position.